Chris McGrath (footballer)

-Christopher Roland McGrath (born 29 November 1954) is a former professional footballer who played as a winger for Tottenham Hotspur, Millwall, Manchester United and Tulsa Roughnecks, and as an international for Northern Ireland.
+Christopher Roland McGrath (born 29 November 1954) is a Northern Irish former professional footballer who played as a winger for Tottenham Hotspur, Millwall, Manchester United and Tulsa Roughnecks, and as an international for Northern Ireland.

 Club career

 McGrath was born in Belfast, Northern Ireland.
 He joined Tottenham Hotspur as an apprentice in January 1972.
 Making his first class debut in 1973 and going on to make 46 appearances in all competitions including nine as substitute and scoring ten goals.
 McGrath featured in both legs of the 1974 UEFA Cup Final and collected a runner's up medal.
 In 1975, he joined Millwall in a loan deal where he made 15 appearances and scoring on 3 occasions.
 He transferred to Manchester United for £30,000 in October 1976 where he made 38 appearances and scoring once.
 McGrath left the club in February 1981 to join Tulsa Roughnecks in the NASL where he played to 1982.